Online Allocation Problem with Two-sided Resource Constraints: Preliminaries and Assumptions

-\begin{lemma} $W_{E}\ge\mathbb{E}\left[W_{R}\right]$. \end{lemma} The proof of the above lemma is deferred to \cref{appendix:b}.
-The competitive ratio of an algorithm is defined as the ratio of the expected cumulative revenue of the algorithm to $W_E$.
+\begin{restatable}{lemma}{objlemma} $W_0\ge\mathbb{E}\left[W_{R}\right]$. \end{restatable} The proof of the above lemma is deferred to \cref{appendix:lem1}.
+The competitive ratio of an algorithm is defined as the ratio of the expected cumulative revenue of the algorithm to $W_0$.